LengoLabs/qbot/PR_INFO.md

 # Issues
 ## Prisma database is untouched
-Additional modifications for multi-group/new config is required. qbot *may be fine* as long you don't utilize database releated functions. -- Current priority to get database done.
+~~Additional modifications for multi-group/new config is required. qbot *may be fine* as long you don't utilize database releated functions. -- Current priority to get database done.~~
-* Update: Seem's completed. requires testing. api.ts needs updated for it.
+* ~~Update: Seem's completed. requires testing. api.ts needs updated for it.~~
+* Update: Seems fully done, testing required.

 ## handleInteraction
 handleInteraction needs to be updated for getting robloxGroup for role searching.
 Currently broken.
-* Update: Testing soon.

 # Status
 STABLE: **NO**